Illinois State Lottery

-The Illinois State Lottery (known simply as the Illinois Lottery) is an American lottery for the U.S. state of Illinois, operated by Camelot Illinois.
+The Illinois State Lottery (known simply as the Illinois Lottery) is an American lottery for the U.S. state of Illinois, operated by Allwyn Illinois.

 Overview

 The Illinois Lottery began operations on July 1, 1974, when lotteries in the United States were confined to areas of the Northeast and Midwest.

-The drawings are supervised by the accounting firm of E.C.
-Ortiz & Co., LLP and verified by the auditing firm of Mayer Hoffman McCann, P.C.
+The drawings are supervised by an independent auditor who certifies the winning results.
 Illinois was the only single jurisdictional state lottery to have their drawings televised nationwide (which were broadcast throughout the United States and much of Canada via WGN-TV's national superstation feed WGN America [now NewsNation]).
 The 9 p.m. newscast was removed from WGN America in February 2014 as they begin their transition to a general cable network.

-The Illinois Lottery is one of 44 lottery jurisdictions that participate in Mega Millions and Powerball – of these jurisdictions, 43 of the 44 lotteries offer both games.
+The Illinois Lottery is one of 45 lottery jurisdictions that participate in Mega Millions and Powerball – of these jurisdictions, 44 of the 45 lotteries offer both games.
 The Lottery also offers Lotto with a smaller jackpot, which is drawn on Monday, Thursday and Saturday nights.
 Pick 3 and Pick 4 numbers are drawn twice daily.
 Until April 16, 2014, with the discontinuation two months before of WGN-TV's 9 p.m. newscast from WGN America, the same numbers applied to those playing the same games in neighboring Iowa; that state now draws their own numbers.
 Lucky Day Lotto (5/45), with a minimum jackpot of $100,000, is drawn twice a day.

 In 2009, the Illinois legislature passed amendments to the Lottery Law that approved the Internet Pilot Program to launch the sale of the Mega Millions and Lotto games on the Internet.
 The Illinois Lottery suspended the sale of Mega Millions tickets as the state's General Assembly struggled to pass a budget including lottery funding for the 2018 fiscal year.
 On December 23, 2011, a U.S. Justice Department decision provided much anticipated clarity to Illinois' and other U.S. lotteries by confirming that the sale of lottery products over the Internet by lotteries in United States jurisdictions was legal.
 On March 25, 2012, Illinois became the first jurisdiction to allow internet lottery sales.
 Adults with an IP address within the state of Illinois can play the Lottery in this manner.
-The program was approved to run for 36 to 48 months on a trial basis.
+The program was approved to run for 36 to 48 months on a trial basis, before being implemented permanently sometime afterwards.
+The June 4, 2024 Mega Millions jackpot of $552 million was won by an Illinois resident who purchased their ticket via the Illinois State Lottery's online platform.